Vernon Kay: Television

 In 2013 and 2014, Kay, Gabby Logan and Tom Daley co-presented the ITV diving show Splash!
-The programme was axed after two series.
+The programme was cancelled after two series.

 In 2013, after Channel 4 regained the NFL rights from the BBC, Kay was announced as a presenter of The American Football Show, airing on Saturday mornings.

 Since 2014, Kay has guest presented five episodes of The One Show.
 In 2015, Kay began presenting daytime quiz show, 1000 Heartbeats for ITV.
 The show returned for a second run in November 2015.
 In 2016, Kay presented Drive, a five-part entertainment show for ITV.
 He made regular appearances in the second series of The Keith Lemon Sketch Show on ITV2.

 In July 2017, Kay co-presented The Hero Challenge with Kirsty Gallacher on Sky Sports.

 Kay hosted the non-broadcast pilot for a revival of Play Your Cards Right, a game show formerly hosted by Bruce Forsyth, but was not commissioned for a series.
 In September 2015, he hosted a pilot for a new ITV game show Home Win, made at Fountain Studios in Wembley.

 In November 2017, it was announced that Kay would host Channel 5's coverage of the 2017–18 Formula E motor racing season.
-He co-presents the FIA's coverage of the 2018–19 season.
+He co-presented the FIA's coverage of the 2018–19 season.

 In November 2020, it was announced that Kay would be taking part in the twentieth series of I'm a Celebrity...Get Me Out of Here.
 Kay reached the final and finished in third place on 4 December 2020.

 It was announced in March 2021 that Kay would host the British version of new gameshow Game of Talents.
 In March 2022, Kay was a last-minute replacement for Joel Dommett as co-host of Red Nose Day's The Great Comic Relief Prizeathon.